tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

 Network Attachment
 ------------------

-As shown in the basic example in , attaching a UE to an eNodeB is done by calling ``LteHelper::Attach`` function.
+As shown in the basic example in section :ref:`sec-basic-simulation-program`, attaching a UE to an eNodeB is done by calling ``LteHelper::Attach`` function.

 There are 2 possible ways of network attachment.
 The first method is the